CSA-RH/rosa-hcp-fast-deploy/README.md

 # AWS ROSA Cluster with hosted control planes (HCP)
 Automatically deploy a ROSA **HCP** cluster in a few minutes, using the CLI, that was the idea behind this shell script.<br />
-All you need is:
-- ROSA CLI[^1] and AWS CLI already installed and updated
-- An AWS account (or an RHDP "blank environment")
-- Your AWS Access Key and your AWS Secret Access Key

 A few simple but fundamental steps summarize the activities this script will do for you:
 - The initial setup
   - Configure your AWS account and roles (eg. the account-wide IAM roles and policies, the cluster-specific Operator roles and policies, the OIDC identity provider, etc.)
   - Create the VPC, including Subnets, IGW, NGW, configuring Routes, etc.
 - Create your ROSA **HCP** Cluster

+Here is what you need:
+- An AWS account (or an RHDP "blank environment")
+- Your AWS Access Key and your AWS Secret Access Key
+- ROSA CLI[^1] and AWS CLI already installed and updated

-The process to create/delete a ROSA **HCP** cluster and all its resources will take approximately 15 minutes. <br /> Here is an on overview of the [default cluster specifications](https://docs.openshift.com/rosa/rosa_hcp/rosa-hcp-sts-creating-a-cluster-quickly.html#rosa-sts-overview-of-the-default-cluster-specifications_rosa-hcp-sts-creating-a-cluster-quickly).
+The entire process to create/delete a ROSA **HCP** cluster and all its resources will take approximately 15 minutes. <br /> Here is an on overview of the [default cluster specifications](https://docs.openshift.com/rosa/rosa_hcp/rosa-hcp-sts-creating-a-cluster-quickly.html#rosa-sts-overview-of-the-default-cluster-specifications_rosa-hcp-sts-creating-a-cluster-quickly).

 [^1]: If you get an error like this: "_E: Failed to create cluster: Version 'X.Y.Z' is below minimum supported for Hosted Control Plane_", you'll probably have to update the ROSA CLI in order to be able to create the latest cluster version available.